 Despite the inclusion of the Fugitive Slave Clause in the U.S. Constitution, anti-slavery sentiment remained high in the North throughout the late 1780s and early 1790s, and many petitioned Congress to abolish the practice outright.

 This edict was similar to the Fugitive Slave Clause in many ways, but included a more detailed description of how the law was to be put into practice.
-Most importantly, it decreed that slave owners and their “agents” had the right to search for escaped slaves within the borders of free states.
+Most importantly, it decreed that owners of enslaved people and their “agents” had the right to search for escapees within the borders of free states.

-In the event they captured a suspected slave, these hunters had to bring them before a judge and provide evidence proving the person was their property.
-If court officials were satisfied by their proof—which often took the form of a signed affidavit—the owner would be permitted to take custody of the slave and return to their home state.
-The law also imposed a $500 penalty on any person who helped harbor or conceal escaped slaves.
+In the event they captured a suspected runaway, these hunters had to bring them before a judge and provide evidence proving the person was their property.
+If court officials were satisfied by their proof—which often took the form of a signed affidavit—the owner would be permitted to take custody of the enslaved person and return to their home state.
+The law also imposed a $500 penalty on any person who helped harbor or conceal escapees.